gulpjs/plugins/README.md

 Built with [AngularJS](http://angularjs.org) and [gulp](http://gulpjs.com/)

-Note that you can flag plugins for adding to blacklist or removing from blacklist in the app itself.
-Press the red label to remove from blacklist, or hover over the plugin and press the flag to add to blacklist.
-In the issues, there are labels for removing and adding to blacklist.

 ## Blacklisting

 To maintain quality in the plugin ecosystem, we sometimes blacklist plugins.
 A plugin may be blacklisted for the following reasons: